UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

         $Config.LoadBalancer = All load balancer rules
         $Config.DHCP = All DHCP pools

-   You can drill down further into the objects properties to get more in-depth detail by using `$Config.firewall[0].source` as an example, this will look at the source of the 1st retrieved firewall rule.
+    You can drill down further into the object's properties to retrieve more details.
+For example, using `$Config.firewall[0].source`, you can examine the source of the first retrieved firewall rule.

-9. If you want to export the data to a CSV, you will find this won't export nicely as things like the source address are presented as objects in objects.
-You could use code like the below to extract these values and present them at the top level to make export easier.
+9. Data such as source addresses is presented as objects in objects, so if you want to export the data to a CSV, we recommend first using code like that shown below to extract these values and present them at the top level.

     ```
     function Get-FirewallDetails ($config)